ChesterHub/Chester-tofu-fe-coding-challenge-main/README.md

 # Tofu Frontend Coding challenge

 Thank you for considering me for this role!

+I went through git basical workflow, so you can see the project progress as it goes with my commits.
 -- Chester

 ## What went well while building this project?